Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Introduction

 A substantial body of literature is devoted to the quantization of superconducting networks that combine distributed elements, including transmission lines and more general impedance environments, with lumped circuits.
 Seminal formulations were given by Yurke and Denker \cite{yurke_quantum_1984} and by Devoret \cite{devoret_quantum_1997}, who established practical quantization rules for microwave circuits.
 These foundations were subsequently refined and systematized to encompass widely used classes of superconducting quantum circuits \cite{burkard_multilevel_2004,burkard_circuit_2005,vool_introduction_2017,roth_maxwell-schrodinger_2024}, as well as ``black-box'' approaches that quantize complex electromagnetic environments through their normal modes or effective impedance descriptions \cite{nigg_black-box_2012,solgun_blackbox_2014,minev_circuit_2021}.
 Systems consisting of transmission lines coupled to lumped circuits are characterized by a complete set of commuting observables composed of both discrete and continuous field operators, and various methods have been proposed for their quantization (e.g., \cite{yurke_quantum_1984,devoret_quantum_1997}).
-Notably in Ref. \cite{parra-rodriguez_quantum_2018}, by using an auxiliary-mode representation of the line, it is shown that for common linear coupling configurations between lumped networks and transmission lines an intrinsic natural length that provides a high-frequency cutoff emerges.
-More recently, a Lagrangian formulation was introduced in Ref.~\cite{forestiere_free_2024} that avoids the use of distributions by enforcing the transmission-line boundary conditions directly within the principle of least action; this formulation was subsequently employed in an input-output approach in Ref.~\cite{forestiere_two-port_2024}.
+Notably, in Ref. \cite{parra-rodriguez_quantum_2018}, by using an auxiliary-mode representation of the line, it is shown that for common linear coupling configurations between lumped networks and transmission lines, an intrinsic natural length that provides a high-frequency cutoff emerges.
+More recently, a Lagrangian formulation was introduced in Ref.~\cite{forestiere_-free_2024} that avoids the use of distributions by enforcing the transmission line boundary conditions directly within the principle of least action; this formulation was subsequently employed in an input-output approach in Ref.~\cite{forestiere_two-port_2024}.
+Whereas earlier canonical cQED quantization approaches were restricted to reciprocal networks, Ref.~\cite{parra-rodriguez_exact_2025} generalizes the formalism to transmission lines coupled to one-port and multiport nonreciprocal black-box networks.